timotheeg/nestrischamps/public/tools/footer/readme.md

 Many of the competition layouts leave a 32px strip at the bottom of the layout for branding.

-This provides a sample footer of cycling baners.
+This provides a sample footer of ClassicTetris cycling banners.

 ## Usage

-To test the sample footer in your browser, load the page: https://nestrischamps.herokuapp.com/tools/footer/
+To test the footer in your browser, simply load the page: https://nestrischamps.herokuapp.com/tools/footer/

-To use the footer in OBS/SLOBS, add to your scene a new browser source, set its canva size to 1280x32, and set the url to the url above.
+To use the footer in OBS/SLOBS, add to your scene a new browser source, set its canva size to **`1280x32`**, and set the url to the url above.

 Position the browser source at the bottom of your 720p layout.